-Rich Petillo is entering his third season at the helm of the Mitchell College men's lacrosse program in 2017-18.
+Rich Petillo is entering his fourth season at the helm of the Mitchell College men's lacrosse program in 2018-19.

 Petillo made his collegiate head coaching debut with the Mariners in 2016, leading the team to a 3-1 record in league play and a total of five wins on the season.
 Mitchell secured the second seed in the NECC Championship and produced five all-conference selections, including three first teamers and the NECC Goalie of the Year.

 Prior to his arrival at Mitchell, Petillo served as a volunteer assistant coach at Hartwick College in Oneonta, N.Y.
 In addition to duties with both the offensive and faceoff units, he also spearheaded the Hawks’ recruiting efforts for two seasons.

 Before arriving at Hartwick, Petillo was the head varsity lacrosse coach at Harborfields High School in Greenlawn, N.Y.
 Prior to that, he was an assistant lacrosse coach with Sachem North High School.